Portland, Maine: Wastewater management

-One wastewater management project is named the Bedford Street Sewer Separation, with its goal to "improve the water quality and health of Back Cove by reducing the amount of combined sewer overflows (CSO) that over flow during heavy rain events through the use of sewer separation and water treatment devices."
+One wastewater management project is named the Bedford Street Sewer Separation, with its goal to "improve the water quality and health of Back Cove by reducing the amount of combined sewer overflows (CSO) that overflow during heavy rain events through the use of sewer separation and water treatment devices."

+East End Treatment Plant, established in 1979, is located near Tukey's Bridge.

 Transportation

 Roads

 Portland is accessible from I-95 (the Maine Turnpike), I-295, and US 1.
 U.S. Route 302, a major travel route and scenic highway between Maine and Vermont, has its eastern terminus in Portland.
 State Routes include SR 9, SR 22, SR 25, SR 26, SR 77, and SR 100.
 SR 25 Business goes through southwestern Portland.

 Intercity buses and trains

 Amtrak's Downeaster service offers five daily trains connecting the city's station with eight towns and cities to the south, ending at Boston's North Station.
-Trains also go north to Freeport and Brunswick.
+Trains also serve to Freeport and Brunswick to the north.

 Concord Coach Lines bus service connects Portland to 14 other communities in Maine as well as to Boston's South Station and Logan Airport.
-Both the Downeaster and the Concord Coach Lines can be found at the Portland Transportation Center on Thompsons Point Road, in the Libbytown neighborhood.
+Both the Downeaster and the Concord Coach Lines depart from Portland Transportation Center on Thompsons Point Road, in the Libbytown neighborhood.